Agency Worker Regulations 2010

 Minimising the impact of AWR

-The AWR is not designed to cover limited company contractors or any individuals who are in business on their own account and therefore such Freelance Contractors can continue to use the tax advice and accountancy services of i4 Services Limited as such workers will be considered “Out of Scope” as far as the Regulations are concerned.
+The AWR is not designed to cover limited company contractors or any individuals who are in business on their own account.
 The law does however cover those working via an Umbrella Company and are considered to be “In Scope”.

 The Umbrella Company and AWR